 Bill holds a B.A. from The College of Wooster and an M.B.A. from Vanderbilt University.
 He is an active supporter of The College of Wooster, St. John’s Lutheran Church, and Paideia School and sits on the governing board of the Atlanta Community Food Bank.
 Bill is an active writer of a blog focused on lessons of life and leadership: www.fylegacy.blogspot.com.

 Tom Rittle, MBA, Treasurer

 The Home Depot, Senior Manager

 Tom joined Intown’s board in 2015.
-He is a SEnior Manager of Credit Services at The Home Depot.
+He is a Senior Manager of Credit Services at The Home Depot.
 Tom previously worked as a Manager for Deloitte Consulting’s Strategy & Operations practice, with 3 years of experience redesigning service organizations, particularly large healthcare systems, to streamline operations, accelerate cash flow and improve the patient/customer experience.
 Prior to joining Deloitte, Tom spent 6 years in Corporate & Investment Banking with SunTrust Robinson Humphrey where he analyzed, underwrote and called on large, corporate clients across a multitude of industries.
 Tom is a graduate of the University of Richmond, with a B.A. in Leadership Studies and a B.S. in Finance Concentration, both cum laude.
 He also holds an M.B.A., with a concentration in Strategy, from Emory University’s Goizueta Business School.
-Tom resides in Virginia Highlands and is an avid camper, hiker and traveler.
+Tom resides in Virginia Highland and is an avid camper, hiker and traveler.